Japan's stressed power grid faces new test with Arctic blast on way | Headlines

 Other units remained down and were undergoing checks.
 The magnitude 7.3-earthquake injured more than 150 people, causing damage throughout the northern region, including Fukushima, where the meltdowns after a massive quake and tsunami 10 years ago left Japan without its fleet of reactors that supplied about a third of the country's electricity.

 Nine reactors have been licensed to restart but only four are presently in operation, leaving Japan ever-reliant on imported fossil fuels or solar power generation that this winter has been snowed out.
 The country's power generators were caught on the hop trying to get cargoes of LNG on demand last month.
-Operations of some U.S. LNG export terminals have been suspended as freezing weather in Texas sent power prices surging by 10,000%.
+Operations of some U.S. LNG export terminals have been suspended as freezing weather in Texas sent power prices spiralling more than 100 times higher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)